tylernchls/AWS-EC2-Automation/README.md

 4. A file named **web_server_key.pem**, containing your private key that can be used to SSH into your new instance.
 - In your terminal, run the command ```./startup.sh```
 - Upon completion, navigate to the IP Address that is provided to you.
 You should see the message ***Automation for the people***.
+- Navigate to the AWS console under EC2 & region US-West (Oregon).
+You should see your new EC2 instance running.

 ## Built With
 - AWS SDK for JavaScript in Node.js